-Stay connected during COVID-19We’re extending Workstorm’s free trial to 60 days to keep your business running remotely.
+Stay connected during COVID-19We’re offering a free trial to keep your business running remotely.

 EFFECTIVE DATE: October 31, 2018.

 As explained below, Workstorm acts as a data controller in determining the purposes and means of processing data related to the use of this website and of Individual Users (described below).